 The oval-shaped leaves have opposite arrangement.

 It looks very similar to A.gangetica.
-Both often grows on the same premises and acts as a host plant for butterflies like Spotted Flat.
+Both often grow on the same premises and acts as a host plant for butterflies like Spotted Flat.

-According to Catalogue of Life, Asystasia dalzelliana is found in southern India, mainly the Western Ghats.
+According to Catalogue of Life, Asystasia dalzelliana is found in southern India, mainly in the Western Ghats.

 Although its range of distribution is very limited, it is common in places where it occurs.
-Like many of the pea plant, it grows well in shady conditions.
+Like many other pea plants, it grows well under shades.

 The stem of this plant had been used in places like Kerala to refine impure salt.
-The crushed stem is added to boiling salt water.
+The crushed stem is added to boiling saltwater.
 Continue to boil it until the impurities start floating above the water.
-Remove these impurities o obtain pure salt water.
+Remove these impurities to obtain pure saltwater.
 That is how the plant got the name Uppudali – Uppu meaning salt in Malayalam.

 Apart from this, the herb had been used in certain parts of Africa to treat arthritis.
-Recent studies also reveal that the extracts of this plant can be helpful in the treatment of rheumatoid arthritis in modern medicinal system
+Recent studies also reveal that the extracts of this plant may be helpful in the treatment of ailments like rheumatoid arthritis.